 The fact that putting ice into a deep fryer is not a good idea may leave you wondering if all frozen things and a deep fryer make a bad duo.

-The truth is, certain foods can go into hot oil and produce great results.
+The truth is, that certain foods can go into hot oil and produce great results.
 These are typically foods coated in some kind of batter.
 The batter is the protective layer that prevents the food from soaking up too much oil.

-Some frozen foods that can safely go into the deep fryer are French fries, onion rings, mozzarella sticks, nuggets, corn dogs.
+Some frozen foods that can safely go into the deep fryer are French fries, onion rings, mozzarella sticks, nuggets, and corn dogs.

-Ice cream can also go into a deep frier if it is coated in crushed corn flakes or anything else that would act as a protective layer preventing it from melting away.
+Ice cream can also go into a deep frier if it is coated in crushed cornflakes or anything else that would act as a protective layer preventing it from melting away.

 But no matter what frozen food you are frying, make sure to remove the excess ice before putting it in the deep fryer.

 When using your deep fryer, there are some safety precautions you need to take into consideration: